Question from Cam : I’ve been wondering about the something and I’m hoping you can set me straight.

 Rick’s answer: Cam, I researched this very issue in detail a couple of years ago and the consensus of the experts I spoke with was that the tiny magnets and electric currents in a modern cell phone/smart phone are much too weak to demagnetize a credit card stripe.

 On top of that, I have more or less verified that conclusion with personal experience.
 I often carry my wallet and phone right next to each other in the same pocket, and I’ve never had an issue with a card after doing so.

 As far as the remote entry fob is concerned, there is virtually no chance that your phone could damage it either.

 Now all of the above being said, since strange things can and do happen, there are no guarantees.
-But I truly believe you can safely co-mingle your wallet, key fob and phone with no worries.
+But I truly believe you can safely commingle your wallet, key fob and mobile phone with no worries.